U.S., Russia agree to oil market talks as Trump calls price war 'crazy'

 After Washington imposed sanctions on two units of Russia's largest oil producer Rosneft in Venezuela, the company said on Saturday it had sold the assets to an unnamed company owned by the Russian government.
 The change of ownership means any future U.S. sanctions on Russian-controlled oil operations in Venezuela would target the Russian government directly.
 The Trump administration had accused Rosneft of providing a financial lifeline to Venezuela's President Nicolas Maduro, a socialist.
 Washington recognizes opposition leader Juan Guaido as the country's legitimate interim president.

 Late last year, Washington slapped sanctions on Russia's Nord Stream 2 natural gas pipeline, halting work on the project weeks before it was expected to be finished.
 Russia says the pipeline will be completed eventually.
 But the delay could allow increased competition for gas markets in Europe, where the United States is eager to export more liquefied natural gas.
-Trump said in the Fox interview that Putin has asked for two years for the sanctions to be lifted and probably would do so on the call.
+Trump said in the Fox interview that Putin has been asking over the last two years for the sanctions to be lifted and probably would do so on the call.
 Kremlin spokesman Dmitry Peskov denied Trump's claim that Putin had made the requests over the course of the past two years, the TASS news agency said in a report.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)